pirj/plug-repo/README.md

     $ curl https://raw.githubusercontent.com/pirj/plug-repo/master/init.sh | bash -s
     $ edit info

-## What about command line client?
+## How to access repository we have just deployed

-You can use plain SSH client:
+You can use plain SSH client.
+For public access you will need a public keypair (id\_plug-repo\_public).
+You should put it to your ~/.ssh folder, or edit your ~/.ssh/config, or use a dedicated ssh\_config file.

     $ ssh plug-repo@tcsh.plug-repo.net info